No description

 Commands

-lore init -p <profile> Create lore-<profile>.yml for a named profile
+lore init -p <profile> Create lore-<profile>.yml

-lore sync Fetch sources and link skills into your project
+lore sync Fetch and synchronize resources

-lore --version Print version
+lore --version Print the version

 lore help [command] Show help